dmitryd/useful-scripts/README.md

 ### <a name="set-file-url"></a>set-file-url

+macOS only.
 Set a "Download from" field in macOS metadata.
 This is visible when you use `Get info` Finder menu on the file.
 Useful if you download the file with `wget` or alike and want to preserve the downloaed URL somewhere.
 Example:

 ```sh
 $ set-file-url 'https://www.whonix.org/download/13.0.0.1.1/Whonix-Workstation-13.0.0.1.1.ova' Whonix-Workstation-13.0.0.1.1.ova